MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/medicine.md

 - **Flavonoids**:   Besides galangin and kaempferol, other flavonoids present in galangal contribute to its antioxidant and anti-inflammatory properties.
 - **Resins**:   These compounds may contribute to galangal's potential medicinal properties, including its use as a digestive aid and its antimicrobial effects.

-## What are the key preparations of galangal for health purposes?
+## What are the medicinal preparations of galangal for health purposes?

 Galangal (Alpinia officinarum) boasts various preparations renowned for their health-promoting properties.
 Among these, galangal tea stands out as a fundamental infusion derived from steeping approximately 1.5 to 2 grams of fresh or dried galangal root in boiling water for around 10 to 15 minutes.
 This extraction method allows the release of bioactive compounds, which include galangin, galangol, and kaempferol.
 Another widely used form is the galangal extract, providing concentrated doses of beneficial components.
 Capsules containing powdered galangal root offer convenient supplementation, typically containing 500 milligrams to 1 gram of the herb per capsule.

-The following illustration shows the most important medicinal preparations of galangal.
+The following illustration shows the most important [medicinal preparations of galangal](/alpinia-officinarum/medicine/preparations.html).